dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

   - Use this script to reduce the size https://www.hellorust.com/news/native-wasm-target.html

-Running a Sabre Smart Contract
+Running a Smart Smart Contract
 ==============================

 The previous section described an example smart contract, ``intkey-multiply``, and explained how to compile it into WebAssembly (Wasm).

-This procedure describes how to run this smart contract on Sawtooth Sabre using Docker.
+This procedure describes how to run this smart contract on Sawtooth Smart using Docker.
 You will start a Sawtooth node, create the required values and payload file for the contract, set up the required items, then execute the smart contract and check the results.

-The ``sawtooth-sabre`` repository includes a Sawtooth Docker Compose file that starts Sawtooth Sabre in Docker containers, plus another Compose file that adds the required containers for the example ``intkey-multiply`` environment.
+The ``sawtooth-smart`` repository includes a Sawtooth Docker Compose file that starts Sawtooth Smart in Docker containers, plus another Compose file that adds the required containers for the example ``intkey-multiply`` environment.